 Prudent returned to Los Angeles in 1861 (Victor had been offered a contract to supply the Army of the Potomac and found it difficult to manage his brother's business interests at the same time).
 He continued in the mercantile business until 1865.
 Due to stress, he retired...but not for long.
 The Beaudrys just weren't capable of being unproductive.

 In 1867, Prudent Beaudry made one of his greatest real estate investments.
-The steep hill above New High Street, which he purchased at a Sheriff's Department auction for the pittance of $55 (I can't believe it either), would soon be renamed Bunker Hill and become famous for its Victorian mansions.
+The steep hill above New High Street, which he purchased at a Sheriff's Department auction for the pittance of $55 (I can't believe it either), was known as Bunker Hill.
+It would soon become famous for its Victorian mansions.

 This purchase set Beaudry on a path that made him California's first realtor and first large-scale developer, in addition to an urban planner.
 Before long, he was buying extensive tracts of land, dividing them into lots, and selling them, working out of an office opposite the Pico House.
 One 20-acre tract, between Charity (Grand) and Hill from Second to Fourth, cost $517 and netted $30,000.
 Another tract, consisting of 39 acres bordered by Fourth, Sixth, Pearl (Figueroa) and Charity (Grand), earned $50,000.